 The description is displayed in the security blade list in the TRITON Unified Security Center when the blade is added there.

-In each section that allows changes, Save applies and saves new values in that section.
-Cancel discards all changes entered since the last save and restores entry fields in the section to their current settings.
+In each section that allows changes, OK saves and applies the new values.
+Cancel discards changes and restores entry field values to their current settings.